Affiliated Departments & Programs

 Courses Recently Taught

 To know where to go, one needs to know where one has been.
 Join us on our intellectual odyssey as we trace the history of ideas, political revolutions and technological changes that have shaped our shared human culture.
 We begin with the earliest efforts to understand ourselves and the world around us.
 Through a highly diverse and inclusive conversation among philosophers and poets, historians and artists, scientists and humanists, we explore the vast system of interconnected ideas that makes us who we are.
 Focusing on texts, political movements, cultural changes, religious beliefs and scientific discoveries that have transformed the world, this course challenges students to ask some of life’s most fundamental questions: What is a truly happy life?
 Is there an ideal human community?
 Why do we tell stories?
 When confronted with other ways of living, how do we evaluate our own life?
 We also consider the relative value of human reason and emotion: Which should guide our lives and the organization of our political communities?
 In a secular world, does art replace religion as a way to make sense of and give value to life?
 And does the radical violence of revolutions and world wars challenge our very premise of human excellence and exceptionalism?
 Near the end of our odyssey, we touch on the origins of computer science in ideas borrowed from math, philosophy and linguistics.
 Do the sometimes centuries-old answers to life's fundamental questions still hold?
 With guest lectures by professors from a wide range of Kenyon departments and weekly seminars during which smaller groups of students debate the material with one another and their seminar leader, our unique course provides one of the best introductions to liberal education.
-Students enrolled in this course are automatically added for the spring semester.
-IPHS 111-112Y fulfills diversification in the Humanities Division.\n
+Students enrolled in this course are automatically added to IPHS 112Y for the spring semester.
+IPHS 111-112Y fulfills the Humanities diversification requirement.\n

 To know where to go, one needs to know where one has been.
 Join us on our intellectual odyssey as we trace the history of ideas, political revolutions and technological changes that have shaped our shared human culture.
 We begin with the earliest efforts to understand ourselves and the world around us.
 Through a highly diverse and inclusive conversation among philosophers and poets, historians and artists, scientists and humanists, we explore the vast system of interconnected ideas that makes us who we are.
 Focusing on texts, political movements, cultural changes, religious beliefs and scientific discoveries that have transformed the world, this course challenges students to ask some of life’s most fundamental questions: What is a truly happy life?
 Is there an ideal human community?
 Why do we tell stories?
 When confronted with other ways of living, how do we evaluate our own life?
 We also consider the relative value of human reason and emotion: Which should guide our lives and the organization of our political communities?
 In a secular world, does art replace religion as a way to make sense of and give value to life?
 And does the radical violence of revolutions and world wars challenge our very premise of human excellence and exceptionalism?
 Near the end of our odyssey, we touch on the origins of computer science in ideas borrowed from math, philosophy and linguistics.
 Do the sometimes centuries-old answers to life's fundamental questions still hold?
 With guest lectures by professors from a wide range of Kenyon departments and weekly seminars during which smaller groups of students debate the material with one another and their seminar leader, our unique course provides one of the best introductions to liberal education.
-IPHS 111-112Y fulfills diversification in the Humanities Division.
+IPHS 111-112Y fulfills the Humanities diversification requirement.

 In the second semester, we focus on the themes of law and disorder, harmony and entropy, and modernity and its critics.
 Beginning with Machiavelli, Shakespeare and Hobbes, we investigate the desire to construct a unified vision through reason; then we examine the disruption or refinement of that vision in the works of such authors as Nietzsche, Darwin and Marx.
 Throughout the year, we explore the connections between the visual arts, literature and philosophy.
 In tutorial sessions, students concentrate on developing the craft of writing.
 IPHS 113Y-114Y will fulfill diversification in the Humanities Division.
 This course is open to first-year and sophomore students.
 Juniors and senior declared concentrators may petition the department to enroll.

 Today, political comedians are a mainstay of our culture, some of the most famous being Jon Stewart, Trevor Noah and John Oliver.
 But while their insights are often astute, they are rarely profound and never add up to a comprehensive political teaching.
 To see the heights and depths that are possible in comedy, we study four plays by Aristophanes, the unrivaled master of combining comic vulgarity with a wisdom equal to that of the philosophers.
 Through a close examination of these plays, we find and consider Aristophanes’ insights on such obviously political and some not so obviously political topics as the founding of cities, father-beating, the tension between the private good and the public good, the Muses and the other gods, the respective power of nature and convention, the danger of philosophy, war and peace, property and the political role of women.
 Throughout, we also consider Aristophanes’ view of the political purpose of comedy.
 Prior coursework in political science is not required.
 This counts as an upper-level seminar for the political science major.
 This course is the same as PSCI 423D and must be taken as PSCI 423D to count toward the social science diversification requirement.
 This counts toward the IPHS concentration.
-Prerequisite: sophomore standing.
+No prerequisite.
+Sophomore standing.

 This course explores the relationship between the individual and society as exemplified in the writings of political philosophers, statesmen, novelists and contemporary political writers.
 Questions about law, political obligation, freedom, equality and justice, and human nature are examined and illustrated.
 The course looks at different kinds of societies such as the ancient city, modern democracy and totalitarianism, and confronts contemporary issues such as race, culture and gender.
 The readings present diverse viewpoints and the sessions are conducted by discussion.
 The course is designed primarily for first-year students.
 Students enrolled in this course are automatically added to PSCI 102Y for the spring semester.
 Offered every fall.